-What does the perception data tell you? (perception data can describe people's knowledge, attitudes, beliefs, perceptions, competencies; perception data can also answer the question "What do people think they know, believe, or can do?")
+What does the perception data tell you?
+Students rated relationships with their teachers and adults desire for (perception data can describe people's students success highly while student relationships with each other knowledge, attitudes, beliefs, were rated lower.
+Panorama spring data showed that student grit, peer perceptions, competencies; perception relations/perceptions were areas to consider. data can also answer the question "What do people think they know, believe, or can do?")